 The backing band had some famous members: King Curtis (tenor saxophone), Paul Griffin (piano), Al Casey (guitar), Chauncey Westbrook (guitar), Jimmy Lewis (bass), and Belton Evans (drums).
 (Paul Griffin had been with the Regals and Sonny Til's Vee-Jay Orioles.
 Chauncey "Lord" Westbrook had been a sometime member of the Orioles, the Drifters, and the Blenders.)

 In December 1961, Tru-Sound issued the very long version of "Let It Roll" as a 2-sided single.
-Although the label of the single said it was taken from the album, the LP itself wasn't released until the following month.
+Although the label of the single said it was taken from the album, the LP itself (Ernestine Allen: Let It Roll) wasn't released until the following month.

 Throwing caution to the winds, Billboard gave the LP four stars on February 10, 1962.
 At least she went out with the best review of her career: